kreijack/bombrowser/tests/TESTS.md

 Expected results: The code 610013 - "BOARD 13" is showed

-Passed: [ ]
+Passed: [x]

 ### Test 1.5 - search a code with a jolly character

+Test description:
-Test description: Insert the code '%6%' in the 'Code' field and press the button 'Search'
+- Insert the code '%6%' in the 'Code' field
+- press the button 'Search'

 Expected results: The codes that contains '6' are showed

-Passed: [ ]
+Passed: [X]

 ### Test 1.6 - search a code and a description with a jolly character

+Test description:
-Test description: Insert the code '%6%' in the 'Code' field, insert %BOARD% in the description filed and press the button 'Search'
+- Insert the code '%6%' in the 'Code' field
+- insert %BOARD% in the description filed
+- press the button 'Search'

 Expected results: The codes that contains '6' and the description which contains BOARD are showed

-Passed: [ ]
+Passed: [X]

 ### Test 1.7 - assembly

+Test description:
-Test description: Insert the code '820037' in the 'Code' field,  and press the button 'Search'; press the right mouse button on the first entry and select the "Show assembly by date" command.
+- Insert the code '820037' in the 'Code' field
+- press the button 'Search'
+- press the right mouse button on the first entry
+- select the "Show assembly by date" command.

+Expected results:
-Expected results: The "BOMBrowser: select date" dialog is showed; this dialog contains a list of 820037 codes.
+- The "BOMBrowser: select date" dialog is showed
+- this dialog contains a list of 820037 codes.

-Passed: [ ]
+Passed: [X]

 ### Test 1.11 - where used

+Test description:
-Test description: Insert the code '810036' in the 'Code' field,  and press the button 'Search'; press the right mouse button on the first entry and select the "Show where used" command.
+- Insert the code '810036' in the 'Code' field,
+- press the button 'Search'
+- press the right mouse button on the first entry
+- select the "Where used" command.

 Expected results: The "BOMBrowser - Where used" window is showed

-Passed: [ ]
+Passed: [X]

 ### Test 1.12 - where used (2)

+Test description:
-Test description: Insert the code '10037' in the 'Code' field,  and press the button 'Search'; press the right mouse button on the first entry and select the "Show where used" command.
+- Insert the code '100037' in the 'Code' field
+- press the button 'Search'
+- press the right mouse button on the first entry
+- select the "Where used" command.

 Expected results: The "BOMBrowser" error dialog is showed; this dialog says "The item is not in an assembly".

-Passed: [ ]
+Passed: [X]

 ### Test 1.13 - valid where used